-Every year, more than 2 million school-age children, teenagers and young adults are injured playing sports.
+Every year, nearly 2 million school-age children, teenagers and young adults are injured playing sports.
 However, sports are getting safer.
-Our team of analysts found that sports-related injuries have declined by 10% since 2017 — especially in football, where 40,000 fewer people were injured in the last full year of competition.
+Our team of analysts found that sports-related injuries have declined by 30% since 2017.

 - Football is the most dangerous sport for children under 15

-- Basketball, football and soccer are the most dangerous sports overall
+- Basketball, skateboarding and football are the most dangerous sports overall

 - Skateboarding is the only sport where injuries have increased, going up more than 100%

 Sports with the most injuries

 More people are injured in team sports like football and basketball than in individual sports like tennis.
-Basketball, football and soccer have the most injuries overall, but the number of injuries varies with each age group.
-Football is the most dangerous sport for children ages 5-14, while basketball has the highest number of injuries among people ages 15-24.
+Basketball has the most injuries overall, but the number of injuries varies with each age group.
+Football is the most dangerous sport for children ages 5 to 14, while basketball has the highest number of injuries among people ages 15 to 24.

 Sports-related injuries have declined over the last several years.
-Football, baseball, basketball and soccer injuries have each decreased by nearly 20% since 2017.
+Football, baseball, basketball and soccer injuries have each decreased by more than 30% since 2017.
 Skateboarding is the only sport where we found an increase in the number of injuries.
-There has been a 51% increase in skateboarding-related injuries since 2017.
+There has been a 104% increase in skateboarding-related injuries since 2017.

 Sports with the highest rates of injury